 If you are like my family, you have more than you can wear and more than you need.
 Yet, have you ever noticed that you never seem to have one when you need it?
 And then you end up having to buy another one.

-They are useful when it’s bright and sunny out.
-Or when you have a hairless spouse.
+They are useful when it’s bright and sunny out, when you have a hairless spouse or when you need to hide the hair you haven't washed in a few days.

 My husband would kill me if I even tried!
 So, they accumulate and multiply.
 Then one day you realize that you just have way too many of them.